tenzir/platform/examples/keycloak/README.md

 ### Create a new `tenzir` realm (optional)

-This step is not required.
-It can make sense if you already have an existing Keycloak realm configured that you want to keep separate, or if you want to change the name of the default `master` realm.
+Keycloak defaults to the `master` realm and the bundled Docker Compose stack is configured to use this realm.

-If you do, you'll need to update the `TENZIR_PLATFORM_OIDC_ISSUER_URL` in the Docker Compose config to point to the new realm instead.
+If you want to use a different realm, or already have an existing one, update the `TENZIR_PLATFORM_OIDC_ISSUER_URL` variable to point to the new realm instead.

 ![Configuration 0](images/create_realm.png)